Vyral/sam-levy/_posts/2025-01-06-what-you-should-expect-when-selling-your-home.md

 {% include excerpt.html %}

 I get this question often: “I want to sell my house.
-What should I do to prepare, and what should I expect throughout the process?"
+What should I do to prepare, and what should I expect throughout the process?”
 I’ll give you an overview of the process in a way that’s easy to understand.

 **Getting ready to sell.** If you want to profit from your home, we must prepare it for some great photos and videos.
 This means your home should be clean, depersonalized, and as decluttered as possible to give your home a fresh look for potential buyers.